 I was invited to a couple of press launches for these digital banks and have opened one myself early in 2019.
 And so far, my experience has been satisfying.

 What exactly is digital banking?
 What’s the difference between a digital bank and a traditional bank?
 Is it the same as Internet banking?
 What are the advantages and disadvantages?

 Search for the meaning of digital banking and you’ll see many definitions.
 But to put it in layman’s terms, it’s a bank that has no physical branches, where all transactions can be done through the Internet via an app, website, ATM, or 3rd party provider.

 Digital banks in the Philippines, like traditional banks, are required to have a license from the Bangko Sentral ng Pilipinas (BSP).
 And the Philippine Deposit Insurance Corporation (PDIC) likewise provides coverage or protection for your money.

 It’s similar to Internet banking, which is what traditional banks offer.
-You can do money transfers in both and some digital banks already offer bills payment.
-However, there are still many and significant differences between a digital bank and a traditional bank that offers online banking.
+You can do international money transfers in both and some digital banks already offer bills payment.
+For instance, you can transfer money from the Philippines to India quickly by online money transfer providers.
+However, there are still many significant differences between a digital bank and a traditional bank that offers online banking.

 We’ll go through them as we discuss the pros and cons of digital banking.

 Open an account in minutes

 To open a digital bank savings account, you simply need to download their app or go to their website and sign up.
 Most applications can be finished within 10 minutes, anytime and anywhere.

 No need to visit a branch to accomplish forms and submit documents.
 You just do this online by sending a selfie along with photos of your IDs and/or other required documents.